guylevin/speedtest-ookla/README.md

 `docker build --tag guylevin/speedtest-ookla:latest .`

 ## License
-*This license uses 3rd party software from Ookla, Alpine Linux and more*
+*This uses 3rd party software from Ookla, Alpine Linux and more*
 Check their licenses to verify it is suitable for you.*